nebula643/Office-Tool-docs/docs/commands/deploy.md

 When specifying multiple applications or languages, you need to separate them with commas.
 Such as `Access,Lync` or `en-us,en-us`.

-If you need to add/remove language packs or proofreading tools, use `LanguagePack` or `ProofingTools` as product ID.
+If you need to add or remove languages or proofing tools, use `LanguagePack` or `ProofingTools` as product ID.

 Deploying Office 2021 Professional Plus - Volume Edition, English (US), excluding Access, Outlook, OneNote, you can write this: